-- Manners for Men – Gentlemanly Language: In other words, refrain from using four-letter words around your boss, your clients, and the parents of a girl you want to impress.
+- Gentlemanly language: In other words, refrain from using four-letter words around your boss, your clients, and the parents of a girl you want to impress.

-- Etiquette in the Office Cubicle: Acknowledge and respect others around you at work.
+- Work etiquette: Acknowledge and respect others around you at work.
 Don't make too much noise, avoid showing your bad habits, and don't stink up the place.

-- How to Answer Rude Questions: Even if you know proper etiquette, you can count on someone else to be rude occasionally.
+- Answering rude questions: Even if you know proper etiquette, you can count on someone else to be rude occasionally.
 Be prepared with good (polite) answers and then change the subject.